 In 2012, the Government of Kenya released the minimum service standards for quality improvement of orphans and vulnerable children programs in Kenya.
-Caregivers in the Hope worldwide Kenya (HWWK) Nilinde program formed a Quality Improvement (QI) team to oversee and ensure the services offered to OVCs in their areas adhere to these minimum standards.
-The team is comprised of 15 members including representatives from the ministry of
+Caregivers in the HOPE worldwide Kenya Nilinde Project formed a Quality Improvement (QI) team to oversee and ensure the services offered to Orphaned and Vulnerable Children (OVCs) in their areas adhere to these minimum standards.
+The team is comprised of 15 members including representatives from the Ministry of

 agriculture, village elders, chief’s office, health sector, Community Health Volunteers (CHVs) and OVC representatives.

 This year, the Ruai QI team focused on improving caregivers’ access to quality education services.
 To achieve this, CHVs began by sensitizing caregivers to take primary responsibility in improving their children’s quality of life.